mcodev31/libmsym/README.md

-# LIBrary for Molecular SYMmetry
+# libmsym v0.2.0
 libmsym is a C library dealing with point group symmetry in molecules.
-It can determine, symmetrize and generate molecules of any point group.
-It can also generate symmetry adapted linear combinations of atomic orbitals for a subset of all point groups and orbital angular momentum (l), and project orbitals into the irreducible representation with the larges component.

-## Performance

-120 (Ih) symmetry operations in C-720 fullerene found in ~30ms (2012 macbook air).
-Detection, generation of permutation information and symmetrisation of above in ~70ms.
-T point group protein with 15k+ elements detected and symmetrized in ~6s.
-300 symmetry adapted orbitals of minimal basis C-60 buckminster fullerene generated in 0.18s

-## Development

-This was initially developed as part of a masters, and is now a hobby project.
-There is no stable release yet, although the master branch will be kept as stable as possible.
-API is still subject to change (especially changes related to basis functions and irreducible representations).

-There are several additions/changes related to LCAO/SALC generation, orbital symmetrization, and vibrational symmetry under development.
+# molecules
+Determine, symmetrize and generate molecules of any point group as well determine/select subgroups.
+Get symmetrically equivalent elements and symmetrize translation of any any element in a molecule.

+#character tables
+Generate character tables for any point group (complex characters form reducible representations)

+#wave functions
+Generate SALCs of real spherical harmonics for non icosahedral point groups with real characters (Ci, Cs, Cnv, Dn, Dnh, Dnd, Td, O and Oh) for any angular momentum, as well as symmetrize orbitals, determine partner functions etc.

+# Notes

+v0.1.0 is not compatible with v0.2.0